Tabrisrei/ISLES22_SEALS/README.md

 If you do not want to install conda, please skip to the step 3.(We do not recommend to install nnUNet straightly.)

-1. Let us hypothesize you are using conda environment named "nnunet", activate conda environment "nnunet"
+1. Let us hypothesis you are using conda environment named "nnunet", activate conda environment "nnunet"

 ```bash
 conda activate nnunet